aqib-git/cf7-kraken/readme.txt

 * Webhooks
 * More are comming...

-If you think there is any important or popular integration missing then don't hesitate to create a ticket in the support.
+If you think there is any important or popular integration missing then please don't hesitate to create a ticket in the support.
 We will always here your requests.

 == Installation ==